Memorize Persian Verbs for Beginners

 • بودن (boodan) – to be

-• The root or stem – conveys the verb’s main meaning.
+1. The verb stem – carries the main meaning

-For instance, the verb خوردن (khordan) in the present tense is conjugated as:
+For example, the verb خوردن (khordan) in the present tense:

 Persian Verb Conjugation Chart